muflone/pulldocker/README.md

 tags starting with 0.1.x up to 0.9.x and it would exclude the tags with 0.0.x.

-If no tags are specified, any available commit newer than the current commit will issue the deploy.
+If no tags are specified, any available commit newer than the current commit will issue the deployment.

-The `COMPOSE_FILE` argument is used to specify the path for a docker-compose.yaml/yml file in the case the file is contained in another directory or it has a different name than the default docker-compose.yaml.
+The `COMPOSE_FILE` argument is used to specify the path for a docker-compose.yaml/yml file in the case the file is contained in another directory, or it has a different name than the default docker-compose.yaml.

 The `DETACHED` argument is used to specify a boolean value for running the docker compose in detached mode (the default, passing `true`) or without the detached mode, by specifying the value `false`.

-The `BUILD` argument is used to build the images before starting the deploy.
+The `BUILD` argument is used to build the images before starting the deployment.

-The `RECREATE` argument is used to force the recreate the containers even if the configuration wasn't changed.
+The `RECREATE` argument is used to force the recreation of the containers even if the configuration wasn't changed.

-The `COMMAND` argument can be used to specify the explicit command for the deploy, instead of using `docker compose up`.
-This command will override any previous `COMPOSE_FILE`, `DETACHED`, `BUILD` arguments.
+The `COMMAND` argument can be used to specify the explicit command for the deployment, instead of using `docker compose up`.
+This command will override any previous `COMPOSE_FILE`, `DETACHED`, `BUILD`, `RECREATE` arguments.

 The `BEGIN` argument can be a list of commands to execute when checking the status for the repository, regardless if it has updates or not.